fluthjs/fluth-doc/docs/en/api/plugin/thenPlugin.md

 # thenPlugin

-Plugin triggered when a child node is created, mainly used for node lifecycle management, automatic unsubscription, resource cleanup, etc.
+Plugin triggered when creating child nodes, mainly used for node lifecycle management, automatic unsubscription, and resource cleanup.

 ## Type Definition